cwsaylor/rails-quickstart/README.md

 # Rails Quickstart Template

 This template configures a Rails 5 app for production level readiness on Heroku.
 It's highly opinionated about the technologies used.
+If you build SPA's, this is not for you.
+I prefer to build The Rails Way.
 The heroku services were chosen based on having a free account.

 It includes: